joseman37/DynamicFormsBase/README.md

 ###Project
 -------------------
-Project in Eclipse IDE and Maven
+Project in Eclipse IDE and Maven.
+It's prepared to be deployed in tomcat 7